 That said, these companies are also quick to point out that their drivers adhere to strict standards of professionalism while on the job and both drivers and passengers are able to rate and review each other for future reference.

-However, a representative from a taxi company would be more likely to tell you that ride sharing is a taxi service that uses a new format in order to cut corners and avoid regulations which keep taxi drivers and passengers safe and able to deliver a minimum standard of quality.
+However, a representative from a taxi company would be more likely to tell you that ride-sharing is a taxi service that uses a new format in order to cut corners and avoid regulations that keep taxi drivers and passengers safe and able to deliver a minimum standard of quality.
 A five-star rating system might not be able to give you a complete picture of what you’re in for, especially for first-time drivers and passengers, and while Uber and Lyft may require a certain standard of quality out of drivers and their vehicles, they can’t give their contract-based employees the same level of supervision as a taxi service manager.

 The Insurance Question